 Ninurta bombed the tower and Marduk’s camp at Babylon.

 Marduk fled to Enki’s other domain on the Nile.
 The Enlilites scattered Marduk’s Earthlings and programmed them to different languages and scripts.
 [ZS, Encounters:110- 115; Enki: 281- 282]

 Nibiru, as it reached perigee at the edge of the Kuiper Comet Belt, caused solar flares and severe heating on Earth.

 Marduk returned to Egypt and ousted Ningishzidda.
 “When Marduk, after a long absence, to the Land of the Two Narrows [Egypt] returned, Ningishzidda as its master he there found.
-With the aid of offspring of the Anunnaki who Earthlings espoused did Ningishzidda the land oversee, what Marduk had once planned and instructed by Ningishzidda was overturned.”
+With the aid of the offspring of the Anunnaki who Earthlings espoused did Ningishzidda the land oversee, what Marduk had once planned and instructed by Ningishzidda was overturned.”
 For the next 350 years, Marduk and Ningishzidda clashed over Egypt.
 Finally, Enki, their father, ordered Ningishzidda to leave Egypt to Marduk.

 Marduk reunited Egypt.
 He honored Father Enki/Ptah.
-Enki hadn’t passed rule of Nibiru to Marduk, but maybe he could settle Marduk in Egypt.
+Enki hadn’t passed the rule of Nibiru to Marduk, but maybe he could settle Marduk in Egypt.
 Enki gave him MEs to make Egypt prosper–all his knowledge except how to revive the dead.